 Venturing out of the busy courtyard to the other side of Clotworthy, we follow the river path and end up at the picturesque Deerpark Bridge.
-I'll let the pictures do the talking here.
+We'll let the pictures do the talking here.
 And if you fancy another history lesson, featuring the story of a damsel in distress and an heroic hound, have a gander at the blue sign beside the bridge.

 Crossing the bridge, we follow the river path and soon realise we've been following Six Mile Water and in no time at all, end up at Antrim Marina on the shore of Lough Neagh.